rmcafee/discord_ex/README.md

 		channel_id: <channel_id>
 	})

-3) You need a controller for the audio so just set it up like so.

-	controller = DiscordElixir.Voice.Controller.start(voice_client)

-4) Now just pick the audio file you want to use and play it.
+3) Now just pick the audio file you want to use and play it.

-	DiscordElixir.Voice.Controller.play(controller,"/path/to/your/audio.wav")
+	DiscordElixir.Voice.Controller.play(voice_client,"/path/to/your/audio.wav", %{volumne: 128})

 ## REST Client Usage